3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 git push origin HEAD:main
 sh autocommit.sh
 ```
 be sure to add your token & url in the above commands!
-The last two lines will basically do the same thing but are they to test they both work.
+The last two lines will basically do the same thing but they are there to test they both work.

 use this to reset/change Git Repo for backups if you made a mistake or need to change repo.
 In the link below you must edit it to contain your correct/new access token & correct/new git url as it mentions in the linked guide:
 ```